amadeus4dev/developer-guides/docs/guides/open-api.md

 # OpenAPI

-Amadeus for Developer provides a set of Self Service APIs which was implemented with the approach API first, so we provide the API specification in OpenAPI format before any implementation.
+Amadeus for Developers provides a set of Self-Service APIs which was implemented with the approach API first, so we provide the API specification in OpenAPI format before any implementation.